tarynash/hb-intro-final-project/README.md

 Pseudocode:

-1. The following data should be inputted into the program.
+1. The following data should be inputted into the program.<br>
 	a.
-Christmas songs and lyrics (dictionary? list? create a file and then turn that file into a list in the program?)
+Christmas songs and lyrics (dictionary? list? create a file and then turn that file into a list in the program?)<br>
 	b.
-Quotes from happy Christmas movies (Elf, A Christmas Story, Miracle on 34th Street)
+Quotes from happy Christmas movies (Elf, A Christmas Story, Miracle on 34th Street)<br>
 	c.
-Quotes from The Grinch
+Quotes from The Grinch<br>
 2. The program will select a random Christmas song.
 3. The program will randomly select 7 words (in order) from the lyrics of the Christmas song that was previously selected by the program.
 	a.
 There must be a parameter set to only select a portion of lyrics beginning with 7 before the length of the lyrics, to avoid the program selecting less than 7 lyrics.